singnet/snet-sdk-python/docs/payment_strategies/paidcall_payment_strategy.md

 #### static `_is_valid`

-Checks whether the payment channel expiration ends later than it is necessary. <!-- TODO: perhaps, it's needed to change smth -->
+Checks if the payment channel expires later than it should.

 ###### args: